salzman-lab/compactor/README.md

 1. A path to the samplesheet used input to NOMAD.
 2. A path to the NOMAD results directory.

-Pull this repository to your machine, make the appropriate changes to aspen.sh, and call aspen.sh with a single argument to specify the run name: we might do sbatch aspen.sh 'test_compactors'.
+Pull this repository to your machine, make the above changes to aspen.sh, and call aspen.sh with a single argument to specify the run name: we might do sbatch aspen.sh 'test_compactors'.

 ## Dependencies